 Commenting on the markets, Stefan Gries, representing the Investment Manager noted:

-At the end of the period the Company had a higher allocation than the reference index towards technology, industrials, consumer discretionary and health care.
-The Company had an underweight allocation to financials, energy, utilities, consumer staples, telecoms, real estate and basic materials.
+At the end of the period, the Company had a higher allocation than the reference index towards consumer discretionary, technology, industrials and health care.
+The Company had an underweight allocation to consumer staples, energy, utilities, financials, telecoms, materials and real estate.

-After an exceptional 2021 for European markets, the first quarter of 2022 has been challenging, with concerns over the economic implications of the Russia invasion of Ukraine, rising interest rates and continued supply chain disruptions weighing on equity returns.
+2022 has been challenging, with concerns over the economic implications of the Russian invasion of Ukraine, rising interest rates and continued supply chain disruptions weighing on equity returns.